heiskr/heiskr.github.io/_posts/2018-08-30-how-i-write-react-redux-projects-in-2018.md

 ---
 layout: post
-title: 'How I Write React/Redux Projects in 2018'
+title: 'How I write React/Redux projects in 2018'
 description: 'This article documents the strategies I use when building browser projects in React/Redux.'
 image: /images/react-1.jpeg
 ---